All flight path maps/Osaka to Sapporo

 Left side (west-northwest-facing at 290°) looks out over the Sea of Japan — a wide expanse of deep blue water alongside the spine of Honshu and its mountain ranges

-The Japanese Alps (Northern, Central, and Southern ranges) march along the interior of Honshu and are visible as snow-capped ridgelines from the left side in winter and spring
+The Japanese Alps (Northern, Central, and Southern ranges) run through the interior of Honshu and are visible as snow-capped ridgelines from the right side — the route tracks the Sea of Japan coast at ~136-137°E while...

 The Tsugaru Strait between Honshu and Hokkaido appears to the left during the final cruise, with both shorelines visible as the aircraft crosses from one island to the next